chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 Yes.

-But this time, if I do `docker stop 1ad2`, it stops immediately because tinny has correctly handled the signals.
+But this time, if I do `docker stop 1ad2`, it stops immediately because tini has correctly handled the signals.

 OK, so that's pretty much all I have.

-We've seen how moving a Node application to Chainguard images can significantly reduce the size of the image and completely cut the CVE count in the image.
+We've seen how moving a Node application to Chainguard Images can significantly reduce the size of the image and completely cut the CVE count in the image.

 Please do give this a try and let me know how you get on.